-When traveling through the Philippines, Dustin and I had four bags total.
+When traveling through the Philippines, My partner and I had four bags in total.
 Three of our bags were backpacks, and one was a handbag.

 Thankfully, we had no issues.
 Every passenger is allotted one hand-carry baggage with a maximum weight of 7 kilograms (about 15.4 pounds) and one small personal item (such as a purse or handbag).
 The handbag and the smaller backpack met these requirements.

 Cebu Pacific does allow check-in baggage for a small fee.
 Prices range based on the size and weight of the check-in bag.
 Plan on spending roughly anywhere from 600-3800 Philippine pesos for checked baggage.
 This all depends on the bag’s size, weight, and whether the flight is domestic or international.